 e.
-Mix soil amendments into the top 3 to 5 inches of soil by disking or other suitable means.
+Mix soil amendments into the top 3 to 5 inches of soil by disking or other sultable means.
 Rake lawn areas to smooth the surface, remove large objects like stones and branches, and ready the area for seed application.
-Loosen surface soil by drawing with a heavy chain or other equipment to roughen the surface where site conditions will not permit normal seedbed preparation.
+Loosen surface soil by dragging with a heavy chain or other equipment to roughen the surface where site conditions will not permit normal seedbed preparation.
 Track slopes 3:1 or flatter with tracked equipment leaving the soil in an irregular condition with ridges running parallel to the contour of the slope.
-Leave the top 1 to 3 inches of soil loose and triable.
-Seedbed loosening may be unnecessary on newly disturbed areas.
+Leave the top 1 to a.
+The texture of the exposed subsoil/parent material is not adequate to produce vegetative growth.